mqzcn/mqzcn/README.md

 I started my web-dev journey by leveraging online resources like the Odin project, Codecademy, and Harvard CS50 to establish a strong foundation in web development.
 I then Identified knowledge gaps and recognised the need for a structured learning environment to solidify my knowledge and accelerate skill development.

-Therefore, I joined Makers bootcamp, consolidating previous learning and acquiring the necessary skills to contribute meaningfully to a software team.
+I then joined Makers Academy bootcamp, consolidating previous learning and acquiring the necessary skills to contribute meaningfully to a software team.

+but wait... what's Makers? - It's a highly immersive and intensive software engineering bootcamp designed to transform individuals into capable junior software engineers. find out more here **[makers.tec](https://makers.tech)**

 These practical encounters have not only equipped me with the technical skills necessary for software development but have also instilled in me a passion for the iterative and creative aspects of coding.